OCP 4.1x - 4.2.x Registry Image Streams Tagging and Referencing

 Image Stream:

 - An image stream allows a subscription to any number of container images (0 to n) identified by tags, providing a single view of related container images.
 The view also provides notifications of new images added/modified, and allow auto performance of builds or deployments based on those notifications.
+Is an OCP abstraction for decoupling the usage of containers from changes in the container image name.

 Image Tags: